 Gain insights into your hospitalists’ on-the-job satisfaction and the likelihood of retention.

-DR. ERIC HOWELL INTRODUCES
+ERIC HOWELL, M.D.
+INTRODUCES

 The Hospitalist Engagement and Retention Survey

 The cost of recruiting new hospitalists can easily exceed $10,000 per individual, and with the average turnover rate of 12.5% to 18%, recruitment can add significant costs financially.
 Conversely, retaining hospitalists can reduce costs.
 Research shows that an experienced hospitalist (2+ years) can reduce healthcare costs by $800 per case and decrease length of stay by a half-a-day.

 The Hospitalist Engagement and Retention Survey is a report that rates hospitalists’ morale (in the full range of hospital settings) based upon a survey of hospitalists, implemented by Johns Hopkins.
 The results include a score that can be compared to other hospitals to help you gauge your staff against the national average so that steps can be taken to improve morale and retention.